stereocat/expectacle/README.md

 # Expectacle

-Expectacle ("expect + spectacle") is a small wrapper of `pty/expect`.
+Expectacle ("expect + spectacle") is a small wrapper of `pty`/`expect`.
 It can send commands (command-list) to hosts (including network devices etc) using telnet/ssh session.

 Expectacle is portable (instead of less feature).
-Because it depends on only standard modules (YAML, ERB, PTY, Expect).
+Because it depends on only standard modules (YAML, ERB, PTY, Expect and Logger).
 It can work on almost ruby(>2.2) system without installation other gems. (probably...)

 ## Installation